 This two-semester sequence focuses on journalistic writing and an ethical free press.
 JRN 301 offers practice in news writing and copyediting, accompanied by the study of style, punctuation, usage, and spelling.
-JRN 302 continues with practice in feature writing, editorial writing, headlines, typography, and layout.
+JRN 302 continues with practice in feature writing, editorial writing, and headlines.
 JRN 301 and JRN 302 are offered in the fall and spring semesters, respectively.
-ENG 101 is a prerequisite and sophomore standing is required, as are basic typing and computer skills.
+ENG 101 is a prerequisite and sophomore standing is required.
 Students must complete JRN 301 before starting JRN 302.